gilch/hissp/docs/tutorial.rst

 *Raw strings* in Lissp are double-quoted and read backslashes and newlines literally, which makes them similar to triple-quoted r-strings in Python.
+In other words, escape sequences are not processed.

 .. code-block:: REPL